-- a.
-Is the recipient participating in only one group TAM plan? - b.
+- 3. Did the accountable executive approve annual performance targets? - b.
+Is the recipient participating in only one group TAM plan? - c.
 Did the recipient provide the necessary and relevant information for the development of the group TAM plan?

 Obtain a copy of the group plan in which the TTP recipient is participating.
 Confirm with the recipient that it is participating in only the one group plan.
-Obtain information provided to the group plan sponsor for inclusion in the group plan.
+Obtain information provided to the group plan sponsor for inclusion in the group plan such as asset inventories and condition assessments, identification of the accountable executive, approval of annual performance targets, description of analytical processes or decision-support tools, financial estimates for the horizon years, etc.